xanderalyx/SkyWriter-Assist/README.md

 ## 📁 Repository Structure

-The project code and artifacts are organised into clear directories for easy navigation:
+The project code and artifacts are organised into clear directories for easy navigation :

 | Directory | Content | Role |
 | :--- | :--- | :--- |